rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 > :warning: **WARNING:**
 Without a file system it is not possible to use the disk space.
 Each file system has a structure which is identical on each partition.
 A **boot block** and a **super block** initialized by the system and then an **inode table** and a **data area** initialized by the administrator.

 > :notebook: **NOTE:**
 The only exception is the **swap** partition.
 ### Boot block

 The **boot block** occupies the first block on the disk and is present on all partitions.
 It contains the program that starts and initializes the system and is therefore only filled in for the boot partition.

 ### Super block

 The size of the **super block** table is defined at creation.
-It is present on each partition and contains the elements necessary to the exploitation of this one.
+It is present on each partition and contains the elements necessary for its utilization.

 It describes the File System: